 Buttons

-When we talk about buttons, we're referring to regular form buttons and links that are styled as buttons.
+When we talk about buttons, we're referring to regular form buttons and links that are styled to look like buttons.
 When developing for accessibility, form buttons should always be used in forms, and links should be used when you need to redirect the user to another page, site, or an anchor within the page.

-Buttons should have a clear and solid border color that meets color contrast against the background color and a background color that meets color contrast against the text.
-When you hover over a button, there should be a very noticeable differentiation in the background and text color.
-Inverting the colors is a good option; alternately, darken the background color, and invert the text color.
+Buttons should have a clear, solid border color that meets color contrast with the background, and a background color that meets color contrast with the text.
+When you hover over a button, there should be a noticeable difference in the background and text colors.
+Inverting the colors is a good option; alternatively, darken the background color, and invert the text color.

-When designing buttons, think about button sizing for both desktop and touch screen.
+When designing buttons, consider button sizing for both desktop and touchscreen devices.
 Minimum touch targets should be comfortable for an adult finger to navigate successfully.
-The Web Content Accessibility Guidelines (WCAG) specify a minimum size of 44x44 pixels, or larger for users such as children or people with motor difficulties.
+The Web Content Accessibility Guidelines (WCAG) specify a minimum size of 44x44 pixels, or larger, for users such as children or people with motor difficulties.

 Create button labels that are easy to read.
 Choose sentence case or title case over uppercase, and make sure the font is big enough for easy readability.
 Make labels action-oriented, i.e., "Next step," or "Save recipe."
 Including iconography within your buttons can help users understand actions more quickly.
 Include button states in all designs.
 These states provide users with feedback that an action is about to happen.
 When designing buttons, think about the following states:

-Think about the overall button hierarchy within the system regarding primary, secondary, and tertiary buttons.
-This hierarchy lets users understand what the primary and secondary calls to action are on a page.
+Think about the overall button hierarchy in the system, including primary, secondary, and tertiary buttons.
+This hierarchy helps users understand the primary and secondary calls to action on a page.

 Further reading on buttons: